-Coconut Cake is popular to make around Easter, but for a coconut lover, like myself, coconut deserves more attention than once a year.
+Coconut Cake is popular to make around Easter, but for a coconut lover, like myself, it’s just not enough.
+I think coconut deserves more attention than once a year.
 This moist coconut cake comes together quickly and keeps well in the fridge for several days.
-I like it plain or filled with different fillings: from jam to chocolate, buttercream, fresh fruit, lemon or raspberry curd.
+I like it plain or filled with different fillings: jam, Chocolate or Vanilla German Buttercream, buttercream, fresh fruit, lemon or raspberry curd.
 Possibilities are endless.
 Let’s get to it.

 updated post from 2013